jo56/three-saas-apps/README.md

 - Need backend flexibility with frontend ease
 - Team knows Next.js but needs API separation

+## Database

+All three projects now use **PostgreSQL** with **Prisma ORM** for data persistence.
+Each project has:

+- Docker Compose configuration for local PostgreSQL
+- Prisma schema with Customer, TeamMember, and Report models
+- Database seed scripts with sample data
+- Separate database instances on different ports (5432, 5433, 5434)

+See **[DATABASE_SETUP.md](./DATABASE_SETUP.md)** for detailed setup instructions.

+## Docker Deployment

+The Fastify backends are fully containerized and ready for deployment:

+- **Multi-stage Docker builds** for optimized production images
+- **Docker Compose** configurations for both development and production
+- **Health checks** and automatic database migrations
+- **Production-ready** configurations with environment variable management

+See **[DOCKER_DEPLOYMENT.md](./DOCKER_DEPLOYMENT.md)** for deployment instructions.

 ## Development

 All versions use the same shadcn/ui components and have identical UI/UX.
-The mock data is consistent across all three, demonstrating that the user experience is identical regardless of the architectural approach chosen.
+Data is now persisted in PostgreSQL databases, demonstrating real-world data persistence patterns.

 ## License